What does Rochelle mean?

 Rochelle \r(o)-chelle, roch(el)-le\ as a girls' name is pronounced roh-SHELL.
 It is of French and Old German origin, and the meaning of Rochelle is "little rock; rest".
 May be based on the French place name of La Rochelle.
 Also feminine variant of Rocco (Italian).
 Saint Rocco (14th century) was a pilgrim and healer.

-For more information, see also the related girl name Rachel.
+For more on this name, see also the related girl name Rachel.

 Rachel (#155 in 2014), Shelley and Shelly are the popular variation forms of Rochelle.
-These girl names were at the peak of their popularity during 1970-1979 and have become much less popular since (usage 0.2113%, down 75.1%), with the versions Rochelle, Shelley and Shelly becoming less stylish.
+These girl names were at the peak of their popularity during 1970-1979 (usage of 0.8495%) and have become much less popular since (usage 0.2113%, down 75.1%), with the versions Rochelle, Shelley and Shelly becoming less stylish.
 Displayed below is an analysis of the popularity of Rochelle and related names.
 (Top 1000 Baby Names Records, 2014)

 Rochelle▼ is pronounced similarly to Rachele, Rachell, Rachelle▼, Rashelle, Raychelle, Rechell, Richele and Richelle▼.
 Other suggested similar baby names are Richella, Roselle and Rozelle.
 These names tend to be less frequently used than Rochelle.